 Sculpteo's brass material is composed of 82% copper and 18% zinc.
 It can be rough or mirror polished.
-The final product is solid but susceptible to scratching and tarnishes quickly when exposed to air when not plated.
+The final product is solid but susceptible to scratching and tarnishes quickly when exposed to air.
 It wears as would a brass product purchased from a mass producing jewelry store.

 Processing Times and Pricing